Frequently Asked Questions

 4. How long are therapy sessions?

-Most sessions are 30 to 60 minutes, depending on the individual’s needs and therapy goals.
+Most sessions are 30 to 60 minutes, depending on the individual’s needs, therapy goals.
 Frequency and duration are recommended after the initial evaluation.

 5. Do you offer in-person or virtual sessions?